mccweb/mcc-static/pages/academic-calendar.md

 </tbody>
 </table>
 </div>
-Summer last day to drop - Last business day before class start of that specific summer session Summer last day to withdraw - Two-thirds the specific summer session **Administrative offices open.
+<p>Summer last day to drop - Last business day before class start of that specific summer session</p>
+<p>Summer last day to withdraw - Two-thirds the specific summer session</p>
+<p>**Administrative offices open.</p>
-***Reading days are to be used as study days and/or optional make-up class time at the discretion of the faculty members.
-No faculty member will be assigned additional duty during the scheduled reading days and no student shall be penalized for not attending any activities/classes on a reading day.
+<p>***Reading days are to be used as study days and/or optional make-up class time at the discretion of the faculty members.
+No faculty member will be assigned additional duty during the scheduled reading days and no student shall be penalized for not attending any activities/classes on a reading day.</p>

 <em>The term "college closed" means that no classes – credit or non-credit – will be held and no college services will be available.
 The "no classes" dates do not apply to Continuing Education non-credit classes.
 Please note: start and end dates vary for accelerated credit courses and non-credit classes.</em>